 Sunlight naturally contains blue light, as do fluorescent and incandescent lights.
 Plus, the technological devices we use today have much higher amounts of blue light than the sun.
 (You’re probably reading this on a blue light-emitting device right now!)
 Blue light can be found in any light-emitting diode (LED) device, including computer screens, flat-screen TVs, smartphones, and tablets.

 While blue light, both natural and man-made, can be beneficial during the day to boost energy, attention, and focus, it has been shown to disrupt your circadian rhythm — and as a result, your sleep — at night.
 Today, thanks to technology, humans are exposed to more blue light today than ever before.
 This can lead to disruptions in our sleep — and potentially our overall health as a result.

 Your eyes have special receptors called “photoreceptors” that constantly track the amount of light in your environment.
-These receptors send messages to one of your brain’s tongue-twister, time-keeping centers: the suprachiasmatic nucleus.
+When your eyes register that the environment around you is dark, it sends a signal to your brain’s time-keeping center, the suprachiasmatic nucleus, or SCN.

-- Software and apps: Apple iOS (Night Shift) and Android OS (Night Light) allow you to set a schedule for reducing the amount of blue light your device emits.
+- Install special software and/or apps: Apple iOS (Night Shift) and Android OS (Night Light) allow you to set a schedule for reducing the amount of blue light your device emits.
 Similarly, some computers support the application Flux, which also lets you schedule blue light reduction.

-- Lighting: Special light bulbs can reduce or eliminate blue light as well.
+- Swap out your lighting: Special light bulbs can reduce or eliminate blue light as well.
 Two examples of these bulbs are the Philips Hue and the Lighting Science GoodNight Biological LED Lamp.